marcel-van-de-kamp/movie-app/exercises/0 - setting up/explanation.md

 - Each assignment has its own folder in the exercises folder
 - An assignment folder contains:
   - An `assignment.md` file where the assigment itself is described.
-  - An `steps.md` file that describes the assignment in detailed steps.
+  - A `steps.md` file that describes the assignment in detailed steps.
   - Sometimes an `explanation.md` file that gives further explanation if needed.
   - Sometimes other files to support the assignment.